9 Signs You Should Upgrade Your Restaurant HVAC System

 While HVAC systems are often overlooked, there’s no question that they play a critical role in regulating your restaurant’s environment.

-Now that you know all the benefits of a good HVAC unit you might be considering upgrading your current restaurant HVAC system to ease diners’ minds during the coronavirus pandemic.
+Now that you know all the benefits of a good HVAC unit you might be considering upgrading your current restaurant HVAC system.
 If you need more impetus to call an HVAC professional ASAP, here are a few more reasons to make improvements to your system.

 If you notice any of these nine signs at your venue, don’t ignore them.
 Left unresolved, these problems could lead to major safety concerns.